GID0317/MyTel-U_WinUI3/README.md

 </div>

 This application was made by the community for MyTel-U on the modern desktop Windows 10 or 11.
-Developed using Microsoft’s WinUI3 fluent design, now you can use My Tel-U natively on your desktop!
+Developed using Microsoft’s WinUI3 fluent design, now you can use My Tel-U on your desktop!

-This project is open sourced, so any contributions are welcomed! （￣︶￣）↗
+This project is open sourced (Uploaded soon) , so any contributions are welcomed! （￣︶￣）↗

 # How Can I Download It?
 > [!NOTE]